 Reconciliation

-According to the EC, the country has made progress toward achieving the Sustainable Development Goals (SDGs).
-For example, Slovakia performs better than the EU average on a number of SDGs such as reducing poverty and inequalities; some progress has been made in good health and well-being, and the quality of education, but Slovakia still lags behind the EU average on some indicators in these areas.
-However, environmental pressures, energy consumption from sources with low emissions, and resource productivity, all require more progress.
-Slovakia needs to reinforce climate action, affordable and clean energy, and more responsible consumption and production.
+Slovakia is fully integrated into the international community, including the United Nations, the OECD, and the European Union.
+Leaders and diplomats use EU membership and alliances to advance the country’s priorities.
+In recent years, Slovakian governments (including the incumbent government) have placed particular emphasis on the direct material benefits of EU membership.
+Since the 2019 European elections, public discourse has been slowly changing, and post-materialist values (e.g., EU climate policies) have increasingly gained support – mostly among the younger generation – and subsequent relevance in policymaking.
+Slovakia is a voluntary party to the United Nations’ High-Level Political Forum on Sustainable Development and has prepared a medium-term strategy for development cooperation.
+According to the European Commission, the country has made progress toward achieving its Sustainable Development Goals (SDGs).
+For example, Slovakia performs better than the EU average on a number of SDGs, such as reducing poverty and inequalities.
+Meanwhile, some progress has been made in improving health and well-being and the quality of education, although Slovakia still lags behind the EU average on some indicators in these areas.
+However, progress on reducing environmental pressures, supporting energy consumption from low-emission sources and improving resource productivity is required.
+Slovakia needs to strengthen its climate action, promote the use of affordable and clean energy, and encourage more responsible consumption and production practices.
 The country has become increasingly dependent on EU structural funds to meet its developmental goals and lacks alternative means of development.
-Despite several attempts at reform, the rate of absorption of EU funds has remained low, although under the Matovič government it has improved slightly.
+Despite several attempts at reform, the rate of absorption of EU funds has remained low, although it has improved slightly during the review period.

 Effective use of support

 Since 1998, all Slovak governments have been trustworthy and reliable partners in their relations with the international community.
-An underlying state priority is to be recognized as a credible partner by the international community, especially by the United Nations, the OECD, OSCE, Council of Europe, NATO, the European Union, the Eurozone and in bilateral relations with individual states.
+An underlying state priority is to be recognized as a credible partner by the international community, especially by the United Nations, OECD, OSCE, Council of Europe, NATO, European Union and eurozone, as well as in bilateral relations with individual states.
+Slovakia’s compliance with existing international agreements is relatively high.
+However, some compliance challenges occur when economic costs are too high, for example, regarding ILO core labor standards, climate change agreements and human rights conventions.

 Credibility